rax845163/federatorai-operator/README.md

 # FederatorAI Operator

-**FederatorAI Operator** is an Operator that manages **Alameda** components for an openshift cluster.
+**FederatorAI Operator** is an Operator that manages **FederatorAI** components for an OpenShift cluster.
 Once installed, the FederatoAI Operator provides the following features:
-- **Create/Clean up**: Launch **Alameda** components using the Operator.
+- **Create/Clean up**: Launch **FederatorAI** components using the Operator.
-- **Easy Configuration**: Easily config source of Prometheus and enable/disable addon components such as GUI, and execition.
+- **Easy Configuration**: Easily configure data source of Prometheus and enable/disable add-on components, such as GUI, and predictive autoscaling.
-- **Autoscaling Pod**: Use provided CRD to setup target pods for autoscaling.
+- **Pod Scaling Recommendation/Autoscaling**: Use provided CRD to setup target pods and desired policies for scaling recommendation and autoscaling.

-> **Note:** **Alameda** requires a Prometheus datasource to get historical metrics of pods and nodes.
-When launching **Alameda** components, Prometheus connection settings need to be provided.
+> **Note:** **FederatorAI** requires a Prometheus datasource to get historical metrics of pods and nodes.
+When launching **FederatorAI** components, Prometheus connection settings need to be provided.

-## Alameda
+## FederatorAI

-**Alameda** is the brain of resource orchestration for kubernetes.
-It foresees future resource usage of your Kubernetes cluster from the cloud layer down to the pod level.
-We use machine learning technology to provide intelligence that enables dynamic scaling and scheduling of your containers - effectively making us the “brain” of Kubernetes resource orchestration.
-By providing full foresight of resource availability, demand, health, impact and SLA, we enable cloud strategies that involve changing provisioned resources in real time.
+**FederatorAI** is the brain of resource orchestration for kubernetes.
+We use machine learning technology to provide intelligence that foresees future resource usage of your Kubernetes cluster across multiple layers.
+FederatorAI recommends the right sizes of containers and the right number of replications.
+It also elastically manages pod scaling and scheduling of your containerized applications.
+The overall benefit is cost reduction up to 50% and higher service quality, such as fewer OOM issues.
 For more information, visit [github.com/containers-ai/alameda](https://github.com/containers-ai/alameda)

 ## Documentations
 Please visit [docs](./docs/)